 • Place an emphasis on resources that improve commuter use.

-• Improve one’s experience using the bikeways system and take advantage of site assets including:
+• Improve one’s experience using the bikeways system and take advantage of site assets including the Iowa River, open spaces, and event spaces.

 • Establish an on-campus bike share program.